philipdev/accounting/README.md

 * Automate the accounting process

-## Build and run without local development enviroment
+## Build and run without local development environment
 To build and run the application and a postgress database inside docker containers:

     docker compose -f docker-compose.yml build